doneill612/DeltaZero/README.md

 The `mcts` module contains a class definition `MCTS` which is an implementation of the Monte Carlo Tree Search algorithm, slightly modified to use the predictions of the current iteration of the neural network to generate move probabilities.
 The MCTS hyperparameters are almost identical to those specified in the AlphaZero paper.

 When playing a game of chess, the `ChessAgent` in order to make a move will run $N$ simulations of MCTS in order to maximize the estimated value output of the game.
-Higher $N$ values can be equated to deeper thinking.
-During evaluation games, $N=800$ is chosen.
+Higher `N` values can be equated to deeper thinking.
+During evaluation games, `N = 800` is chosen.
 Different values of $N$ are used to generate more varied games, and to gauge the prediction strength of the current network.